chilts/logfmtr/ReadMe.md

 ## Express Middleware ##

 Works like `morgan`, however this is fully integrated into a logger that you add to the incoming request.

-See the `examples/express.js` for more details.
+It also logs the four main events of each request: request start, request end, response start, and response end.
+It doesn't pretty print timings but instead gives you the raw values (in nano-seconds!).

 Essentially you create a new logger (perhaps based on the top-level one), and optionally add a RequestID or any other fields you always want to log during the request lifecycle: